openvinotoolkit/openvino/samples/python/ngraph_function_creation_sample/README.md

 ## Running

-To run the sample, you need specify a model weights and device.
+To run the sample, you need to specify model weights and device.

 ```
 python ngraph_function_creation_sample.py <path_to_model> <device_name>